An overview of job planning

 Additional or extra programmed activities or sessions (APAs/EPAs)

-A doctor working full time will work 10 PAs or sessions per week.
+A doctor working full time will work a total of 10 PAs or sessions per week, inclusive of all the categories of work.
 You are not obliged to agree to a contract containing a greater number of PAs or sessions.

 An employer may offer you APAs or EPAs in addition to your contracted number of PAs or sessions.
-This is to reflect spare professional capacity, agreed, regular additional duties or activities not contained within your standard contract.
-They can be used, for example, to recognise an unusually high routine workload, or to recognise additional responsibilities.
+You may choose to agree to additional or extra programmed activities to maintain a clinical service provision or recognise additional responsibilities whilst maintaining existing clinical and SPA commitments.

 Additional responsibilities and external duties